ravina029/CustomerChurnPrediction/README.md

 ## Benefits

-- **Customer Retention**: Identifying customers at risk of churn enables banks to implement personalized retention strategies, such as offering tailored financial products, rewards, or incentives.
+-**Customer Retention**: Identifying customers at risk of churn enables banks to implement personalized retention strategies, such as offering tailored financial products, rewards, or incentives.
-- **Risk Management**: Proactively managing customer churn helps mitigate revenue loss and minimize the impact on the bank's profitability.
+-**Risk Management**: Proactively managing customer churn helps mitigate revenue loss and minimize the impact on the bank's profitability.
-- **Enhanced Customer Experience**: Anticipating and addressing customer needs and concerns before they churn can lead to improved satisfaction and loyalty.
+-**Enhanced Customer Experience**: Anticipating and addressing customer needs and concerns before they churn can lead to improved satisfaction and loyalty.

-## Project Aim:
+## Project Aim

-**Predictive Modeling:** Building a model to predict which bank customers are likely to close their accounts or switch to another bank.
+-**Predictive Modeling**: Building a model to predict which bank customers are likely to close their accounts or switch to another bank.
-**Pattern Discovery:** Identifying the most important factors influencing churn behavior.
+-**Pattern Discovery**: Identifying the most important factors influencing churn behavior.

 Ultimately preventing customer churn and improving the bank's customer retention strategies.